-To demonstrate your enthusiasm, use your cover letter’s opening paragraph.
-Explain what draws you to the position, and how it fits into your career goals so employers know how dedicated you are to their mission.
+To demonstrate your enthusiasm, explain what drew you to the position and how it fits into your career goals.

-3. Show your excitement about the work being done by the company
+3. Show your excitement about the company’s work

 If you’re genuinely excited about a company’s brand, its mission statement, or its products, highlight this excitement in your cover letter introduction.
-Relate your personal mission statement to the company’s work to your personal mission.
+Relate your personal mission statement to the company’s mission to show that your goals align with theirs.

 As a long-term admirer of the contributions to solar panel technology being made by your team at GreenWays Engineering, I’m excited to submit my application for the open entry-level technician position posted on your site.
 As a recent graduate from the University of Rochester with a B.S. in Environmental Engineering, I’m confident that my knowledge of PV systems, practical experience performing energy modeling assessments, and precise attention to detail will make me an asset at GreenWays.

 4. Impress employers with a relevant accomplishment

 The best cover letters demonstrate a candidate’s expertise.
-So if you have experience in your field, start your cover letter by noting a professional achievement that demonstrates your expertise in your industry.
+If you already have experience in your field, start your cover letter by noting a professional achievement that showcases a meaningful contribution at a previous workplace.